nafa39/deploy-gc1/README.md

 3. **Database Integration**:
    - **MongoDB Setup**:
      - Design MongoDB collections for Users, Products, and Orders.
-     - Integrate each microservice with its respective MongoDB collection.
+     - Integrate each microservice with its respective MongoDB database.

 4. **Containerization**:
    - **Dockerize Microservices**: